 Cliff-“Why don’t you do your specialty?”

-Roger Perry plays Cliff Allen a nice guy who is driving through country roads on his way to L.A. when he picks up a young girl named Rosie (Sharon Farrell) who begs hims for a ride.
+Roger Perry plays Cliff Allen a nice guy who is driving through country roads on his way to L.A. when he picks up a young girl named Rosie (Sharon Farrell) who begs him for a ride.
 He tells her that he’s a writer on his way to Hollywood.
 Suddenly they are stopped by the county sheriff who not only arrests Cliff, but he cannot get his car restarted.
 It has to be towed to the local repair shop.
-There’s only one diner and hotel in town so he is forced to take a room at the creepy run down place.
+There’s only one diner and hotel in town so he is forced to take a room at the creepy run-down place.
 The diner/hotel is run by Franchot Tone (Rudolph Bitzner) famous vaudeville showman who is looking to revise his old act.
-The diner is filled with old familiar stars of stage.
+The diner is filled with old familiar stars on the stage.
 The desperate and delicate little Rosie is the only assistant Rudolph has.
 Not only that but once she turns of age, he plans on making her his bride.
 Rosie is a virtual prisoner of this possessive madman who lives in a different period of time.

 There is a definite relationship between Bloch’s Psycho and his “Final Performance.”
-The desolate highway that leads to a decrepit old motel run by an eccentric old star of vaudeville.
+The desolate highway leads to a decrepit old motel run by an eccentric old star of vaudeville.
 Franchot Tone is absolutely chilling as The Great Rudolph who possesses poor Rosie as if she’s his Trilby.

 From the moment Cliff walks into the ramshackle diner marked EATS, he knows something is definitely not right with this picture.
 Soon after he sees how claustrophobic and controlled the situation is for Rosie.
 Cliff agrees to get her away from Rudolph and take her with him to Hollywood.
 Cliff keeps insisting on seeing the old act, but Rudolph keeps putting him off…